Totoaba: Commercial trade

-Conservation
+Conservation status

-It has been illegal to catch totoaba since 1975 when it was placed on the Mexican Endangered Species List.
-In 1976 it was added to CITES Appendix I and in 1979 it was placed on the US Endangered Species List.
+Formerly abundant and subject to an intensive fishery, the totoaba has become rare, and was listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora under Appendix I in 1976.
+It is also listed by the International Union for Conservation of Nature as vulnerable, by NatureServe as critically imperiled and under the U.S. Endangered Species Act as endangered in 1979.
+Making it illegal to catch totoaba since 1975 when it was placed on the Mexican Endangered Species List.

 On 16 April 2015, Enrique Peña Nieto, the President of Mexico, announced a program of rescue and conservation of the vaquita and the totoaba, including closures and financial support to fishermen in the area.
 This closure is necessary as they were still caught as a bycatch in the legal fishery for other species.
 Some commentators believe the measures fall short of what is needed to save the vaquita.

 The Chinese trade in totoaba swim bladders has been a primary reason for its decline.
 Despite being illegal, this trade often happened quite openly and traders reported being warned before checks by Chinese authorities, allowing them to hide the swim bladders.
 More recently, both Mexican and Chinese authorities have tightened checks and performed raids, resulting in large confiscations and several arrests.

 The totoaba is suitable for fish farming due to the relative ease of breeding it in captivity and its high growth rate.
 Although this mainly is done to supply the food market, tens of thousands of totoaba hatched in captivity have been released into the wild in an attempt to save the species.